INVAP

 INVAP S.E. is an Argentine company that provides design, integration, construction and delivery of equipment, plants and devices.
 The company operates in North America, Europe, Asia Pacific, Latin America, the Middle East and Africa, and delivers projects for nuclear, aerospace, chemical, medical, petroleum and governmental sectors.

 The company is an unlisted private company, the sole owner being the Province of Río Negro.
 Its headquarters is in San Carlos de Bariloche.
-As of 2015, the company directly employs 1330 people, from which 59% are highly qualified professionals.
+As of 2023, INVAP employs some 1,700 employees, 80% of which are professionals and specialists in their field of expertise.

 In 2018 the company was avowed as the most important business from Argentina, winning the Diamond Konex Award.

 Background

 INVAP was created on September 1, 1976, as a spin-off of the Argentine Atomic Energy Commission, research laboratories division.
 The name INVAP is a portmanteau of the words investigación aplicada ("applied research" in Spanish).

 Satellites

 INVAP was the first company in Latin America certified by NASA (the US (National) Aeronautics and Space Administration) to supply space technologies.
 It constructs satellites, payloads, and ground stations, including the SAC ("Satelites de Aplicación Científica") satellite family, developed for the Argentine space agency CONAE.
 INVAP was the first company in Latin America to provide design, development, mission control and operational support.

 The SAC-D was put into orbit on June 9, 2011, carrying several scientific payloads, including NASA's $100 million Aquarius project, which will measure the oceans' salinity.
 ARSAT-1 - the first communications satellite entirely built in Argentina - was launched in 2014, while a second satellite in the series, ARSAT-2 was launched in September 2015.